PigeonCrow/ainweb-se-t2/README.md

 ## About
-A small search engine, its logic its build with Python, utilising the libraries BeautifulSoup and Woosh.
+A small search engine, its logic is build with Python, utilising the libraries BeautifulSoup and Woosh.
 Flask framework is used to manage the webservice and for frontend design(CSS templating) Bulma(https://bulma.io/) was applied.

 ## Scope